 The TMG Plan for Local Disaster Preparedness Measures is a plan that was formulated by the Tokyo Disaster Prevention Committee based on the Disaster Countermeasures Basic Act, containing the Earthquake Version, Storm and Flood Version, Volcano Version, Large-scale Accident Version, and Nuclear Power Disaster Version.
-The purpose is to carry out preventive measures, emergency response, reconstruction measures, and other measures related to an earthquake or other disaster, and to protect the lives, health, and property of Tokyo residents.
+The purpose is to protect the lives, health, and properties of Tokyo residents from disasters by implementing preventive measures, emergency and recovery measures, etc. related to earthquakes and other disasters, and the plan is reviewed annually and amended when deemed necessary based on damage estimates, lessons learned from actual large-scale disasters, revisions to related laws and regulations, and trends in the national government.